j-pride/manual/manual.md

 );
 ```

-Add this table now to your SQLite database, using SQLite's command shell or by running the following Java class being included in the PriDE example code:
+Add this table now to your SQLite database, using SQLite's command shell or by running class [CreateCustomerTable](https://github.com/j-pride/manual-example-code/blob/master/src/main/java/quickstart/CreateCustomerTable.java) included in the PriDE manual example code:

 ```
 java